+Joint and cross access policies promote connections between major-developments, interactions of land use varieties, as well as between smaller businessescontinuity of properties along a corridor without thoroughfare conflicts.
+These policies help to achieve unified access and circulation systems for individual developments under separate ownership that could not otherwise meet access spacing standards or that would benefit from interconnection, i.e., adjacent shopping centers or office parks that abut shopping centers, apartments and restaurants.

 7.2.A.
-Joint and cross access policies promote connections between developments, interactions of land use varieties, as well as continuity of properties along a corridor without thoroughfare conflicts.
-These policies help to achieve unified access and circulation systems for individual developments under separate ownership that could not otherwise meet access spacing standards or that would benefit from interconnection, i.e., adjacent shopping centers or office parks that abut shopping centers, apartments and restaurants.
 Adjacent commercial or office properties and major traffic generators, e.g. shopping plazas, shall provide a cross-access drive and pedestrian access way to allow circulation between adjacent properties.
-This requirement shall also apply to a building site that abuts an existing developed property unless the City Traffic Engineer finds that this would be impractical.
+This requirement shall also apply to a building site that abuts an existing developed property unless the City TrafficEngineer (or designee) finds that this would be impractical.

 - 7.2.B.
-To promote efficient circulation between smaller development sites, the City Traffic Engineer may require dedication of a 30-foot easement that extends to the edges of the property lines of the development site under consideration to provide for the development of shared access.
-The shared access shall be of sufficient width to accommodate two-way travel aisles and incorporate stub-outs and other design features that make it visually obvious that abutting properties may be tied in to it.
-Abutting properties shall be required to continue the shared access as they develop or redevelop in accordance with the requirements of this policy.
+To promote efficient circulation between smaller development sites, the City Traffic Engineer (or designee) may require dedication of a 30-foot easement that extends to the edges of the property lines of the development site under consideration to provide for the development of a service road systemshared access.
+The service roadshared access shall be of sufficient width to accommodate two-way travel aisles and incorporate stub-outs and other design features that make it visually obvious that abutting properties may be tied in to it.
+Abutting properties shall be required to continue the shared accessservice road as they develop or redevelop in accordance with the requirements of this policy.
 The easement may be provided to the front or rear of the site or across the site where it connects to a public roadway. - 7.2.C.
-Property owners shall record all necessary easements and agreements, including an easement allowing cross access to and from the adjacent properties, an agreement to close driveways provided for access in the interim after construction of the joint use driveway(s) or shared access (or private road), and a joint maintenance agreement defining maintenance responsibilities of property owners that share the joint-use driveway and cross-access system (or private road). - 7.2.D.
-Joint and cross access requirements may be waived by the City Traffic Engineer for special circumstances such as incompatible uses, e.g. a gas station next to a child care center, or major physical constraints, e.g. change in grade between properties makes connection impractical.
+Property owners shall record all necessary easements and agreements, including an easement allowing cross access to and from the adjacent properties, an agreement to close driveways provided for access in the interim after construction of the joint use driveway(s) or service road systemshared access (or private road), and a joint maintenance agreement defining maintenance responsibilities of property owners that share the joint-use driveway and cross-access system (or private road). - 7.2.D.
+Joint and cross access requirements may be waived by the City Traffic Engineer (or designee) for special circumstances such as incompatible uses, e.g. a gas station next to a child care center, or major physical constraints, e.g. change in grade between properties makes connection impractical.